Leadership in Turbulent Times: Reception

-Leadership in Turbulent Times received positive reviews upon its release.
-The review aggregator Book Marks reported 13 reviews, of which 12 were "positive" or "rave".
 The reviewer Sara Jorgensen praised its relevancy and prose in a Booklist review.
-Publisher Weekly awarded a starred review, praising the "inspirational" tone and coverage of criticism on the presidents.
+Publishers Weekly awarded a starred review, praising the "inspirational" tone and coverage of criticism on the presidents.
 Kirkus also awarded a starred review, considering the book to be "intimate" and "knowing", and praised the engagement as well as the "astute psychological portraits".
 Frank Williams from Civil War Book Review also praised the section describing the presidents' handling of the four crises.

 Matt Damsker from USA Today described the book as "peerless" and praised the research, structure, and "succinct lessons in leadership under pressure".
 Brian Matthew Jordan from The New York Journal of Books also described it as "thoughtful and timely".
 This was shared by David Shribman from Boston Globe, who praised its readability and "celebration of leadership" but highlighted that "the strongest compliment" was its timeliness.
 Tom Keogh, from the Seattle Times, gave a positive review, calling it "engrossing".
-The politician Tim Kaine from The Washington Post praised the engagement and Goodwin's descriptions that "leaders truly are made, not born", but said that "the distilled nature of Leadership also obscures one of Goodwin's tremendous strengths" of examining the relationships of leaders.
+Writing for The Washington Post, Virginia senator Tim Kaine praised the engagement and Goodwin's descriptions that "leaders truly are made, not born", but said that "the distilled nature of 'Leadership' also obscures one of Goodwin's tremendous strengths" of examining the relationships of leaders.

 This sentiment was shared by David Greenberg, who reviewed the book in The New York Times.
-He praised the "companionable prose", coverage of the "variety and peculiarities", and the accounts of Franklin Roosevelt demonstrating complexity.
-However, Greenberg criticised the boldfaced snippets between paragraphs and described them as "interrupting the flow of the stories while unfurling what are fairly self-evident, common-sense all streamers of advice".
+He praised the "companionable prose", coverage of the "variety and peculiarities", and the accounts of Franklin D. Roosevelt demonstrating complexity.
+However, Greenberg criticized the boldfaced snippets between paragraphs and described them as "interrupting the flow of the stories while unfurling what are fairly self-evident, common-sense all streamers of advice".
 Scott Detrow gave a similar assessment in an NPR review, praising the "focused and purposeful" writing, but also was negative towards the bolded snippets.
 He concluded that Goodwin "succeeds", but considered the latter chapters to be less interesting than the early ones.
 In contrast, Mathew Toland from Journal of the Illinois State Historical Society complimented the final section, though stated that he would prefer another chapter that compares shared and contrasting traits of the leaders.

 Danny Heitman from the Christian Science Monitor, in a mixed review, was complimentary of the lack of partisanship, but critiqued that it was "repackaged to accommodate the present fad in leadership tutorials" compared to her previous books.
-Philip Delves Broughton from The Wall Street Journal gave a negative review and praised the readability, but critiqued the generalisation, lack of detail, and the snippets, which he called as being "headings ripped from the Harvard Business Review".
+Philip Delves Broughton from The Wall Street Journal gave a negative review and praised the readability, but critiqued the generalization, lack of detail, and the snippets, which he called as being "headings ripped from the Harvard Business Review".